angular-eslint/angular-eslint/packages/eslint-plugin-template/docs/rules/no-negated-async.md

 # `@angular-eslint/template/no-negated-async`

-Ensures that async pipe results are not negated
+Ensures that async pipe results, as well as values used with the async pipe, are not negated

 - Type: suggestion